-God’s Presence is perhaps the most overlooked, yet most essential, part to the journey.
+God’s Presence is perhaps the most overlooked, yet most essential, part of living life as an arrow.
 The motivated man can always come up with what he believes is his purpose.
 The motivated man can always summon the power to reach that self-appointed aim.

 But those efforts may not result in an arrow which sinks deeply into what really matters at the end.

 However, when we first seek and know our target intimately, when we begin with and draw from God’s Presence, our aim is course-corrected according to God’s will.
-When we sink into God’s Presence as the source of our power and subdue our own worldly might, our strength will exceed that which comes solely from ourselves.
+When we sink into God’s Presence, we grow in His power while subduing our own worldly will.

 The Arrow’s Essentials

-Consider how the three elements of Purpose, Power, and Presence work with each other in the same way an arrow need great aim, a powerful draw to fire the arrow, and deep penetration into the final target.
+Consider how the three elements of Purpose, Power, and Presence work with each other in the same way an arrow needs precise aim, a powerful draw, and deep penetration to reach its final target.

 But what if you’re missing one of the three?

 A life with purpose and power is, as described above, entirely possible without God.
-The motivate and worldly man can summon these two forces from pure willpower and ambition.
+The motivated and worldly man can summon these two forces from pure willpower and ambition.

 But there will like a sense of peace and deep satisfaction that can only come from expending life in God’s will and in His Presence.